DeepEnc/aws_serverless_api/README.md

 ```
 cdk init app --language python
 ```
-If you want to create everything from the beginning then perform this step on another directory and copy only remaining files from this repo.
-Else, this repo contains all the required CDK project structure.
-Hence, skip to next step.
+If you want to create everything from the beginning, perform this step in another directory and copy only the remaining files from this repo.
+Otherwise, this repo contains all the required CDK project structures.
+Hence, skip to the next step.

 3. Install Dependencies
 ```